 Meet Our Leadership Team:

-Born in Essen, Germany, Moritz studied Business Administration in the US and Journalism in Germany.
+Moritz studied Business Administration in the US and Journalism in Germany.
 He began his career as a journalist at Deutsche Welle (DW) in 1998.
 In 2000, Moritz moved to Indonesia to be the Southeast Asia Correspondent for German Newspapers Frankfurter Rundschau, Tagesspiegel and Stuttgarter Zeitung.
 He joined the foundation in 2009 as Project Director Myanmar, Malaysia and Cambodia, based in Bangkok.
-From 2012 to 2013, Moritz was Head of the Asia Department and Head of the Human Rights Department at our Head Office in Potsdam before taking up his current position in Jakarta in 2013.
+From 2012 to 2013, Moritz was Head of the Asia Department and the Human Rights Department at the FNF Head Office in Potsdam.
+He later became Project Director of FNF Indonesia and Malaysia in 2013, before taking up the position of Head of Regional Office in Bangkok in December 2018.

 Wolfgang Heinze has his academic training in Philosophy, Political Science, Economics and Computer Science.
 He holds a Master of Philosophy from Passau, Germany.
 He joined the Foundation in 2006 and worked for our projects in Myanmar and Malaysia from Bangkok, Thailand until 2012.
 He was then appointed Desk Officer for Southeast and East Asia at our Head Office in Potsdam, Germany where he helped coordinate cross-collaborative projects and programs for four years.
 As of June 2016, he is serving as the Country Director in the Philippines.